kodaho/manen/README.md

 specific package and extracting some information from the search results.

 First thing to do is to initialize a WebDriver instance.
-It can be done using the usual way provided by Selenium, but an alternative is to use the `Browser` class provided by `manen`.
+It can be done using the usual way provided by Selenium, but an alternative is to use the `Browser` class provided by Manen.
 Note that both ways are equivalent, but `Browser` provides some additional features, that won't be explored here.